kyberdrb/Windows_tutorials/Windows_and_Office_as_a_Precious_Gift/Universal_clean_offline_Microsoft_Windows_and_Microsoft_Office_activation_procedure_with_KMS_server_in_a_local_Docker_container.md

     go back to the previous step about installing Windows features and repeat this step.

-3. Reboot
-4. Reset network interfaces.
+1. Reset network interfaces.
 Go to `Settings > Network & internet > Advanced network settings` and click on `Network reset`.
 If you have any networks you forgot credentials to, make sure you backup all configuration for the (wireless) network adapter.
 After the reset the Windows needs a restart.
+1. Reboot
-5. Install Alpine Linux from Microsoft Store: https://apps.microsoft.com/store/detail/alpine-wsl/9P804CRF0395?hl=de-at&gl=at
+1. Install Alpine Linux from Microsoft Store: https://apps.microsoft.com/store/detail/alpine-wsl/9P804CRF0395?hl=de-at&gl=at
-6. Open the Alpine Linux app.
+1. Open the Alpine Linux app.
 Let the Alpine Linux WSL machine initialize.
 Have patience, go do some other things, this will take some time.
-7. When the Alpine Linux WSL machine is ready, download, build and run KMS server (permissions of a regular user are sufficient)
+1. When the Alpine Linux WSL machine is ready, download, build and run KMS server (permissions of a regular user are sufficient)

         apk add --no-cache git make build-base
         git clone --branch master --single-branch https://github.com/Wind4/vlmcsd.git